-- 1. Start Composer Pro and connect to a Director. - 2.
-Click Agents. - 3.
-(First time only) In the Agents view, click Add to add the Email Notification agent to the project.

-- 4. When the dialog appears, select Email Notification. - 5.
+- 2. Click Agents. - 3.
+(First time only) In the Agents view, click Add to add the Email Notification agent to the project. - 4.
+When the dialog appears, select Email Notification. - 5.
 Click OK. - 6.
 Select Email Notification, and click Add in the pane that follows.
 The New Template Name dialog appears.